hanabi/hanabi.github.io/misc/BGA.md

 ### Chop-Focus - Added

 - It is common for a _Play Clue_ to introduce several cards in the hand.
 So, which one is playable?
-- On BGA, the system is dead simple: (almost) always play the left-most card.
+- On BGA, the system is dead simple: (almost) always play the leftmost card.
 - In our group, it is a two step process:
   - If one of the new cards introduced was on the chop, then it is a _Chop-Focus Play Clue_.
-  - Otherwise, it is a _Left-Most Play Clue_.
+  - Otherwise, it is a _leftmost Play Clue_.
 - Why do this?
 For multiple reasons:
   - Without this convention, it takes more than one clue to give a _Play Clue_ to a chop card.
   - This convention compliments _Finesses_.
 (Our group has a wide variety of _Finesses_ and _Bluffs_, so it is easy to "get" fresh cards, but more difficult to "get" cards on chop.)